Executive Committee

 Education Subcommittee

 The QFHSA Education Subcommittee is composed of Home and School members, QFHSA staff and board members along with people from the community who share an interest in Quebec education.
-There is much to discuss when it comes to education in Quebec: curriculum, special-neeeds education, the teacher shortage, anti-racism, anti-bullying, to name just a few.
+There is much to discuss when it comes to education in Quebec: curriculum, special-needs education, the teacher shortage, anti-racism, anti-bullying, to name just a few.

-Also chaired by Debi Brown, the Literacy Subcommittee is responsible for promoting awareness of the requirements for literacy in a knowledge-based society and mobilizing school and community volunteer resources to advocate and deliver literacy programs for prevention and remediation.
+The Literacy Subcommittee is responsible for promoting awareness of the requirements for literacy in a knowledge-based society and mobilizing school and community volunteer resources to advocate and deliver literacy programs for prevention and remediation.
 The subcommittee oversees a number of projects including the Library Assistance Program, Born to Read, and the Reluctant Reader Literacy Project.

 Rights Subcommittee